+DISSIMILAR are Alastair Cook and James William Norton.
 DISSIMILAR create artworks in photography, film, sound and painting which explore artistic languages surrounding the subject of the human in the landscape.
-DISSIMILAR regularly collaborate with musicians, composers, poets and other artists, making artworks that visualise aspects of our urban landscape from alternative perspectives, questioning our relationship with the disintegration of our urban world.
-In many of their works they seek to re-evaluate our relationship with the hinterland and the torn edges of our cities.
+DISSIMILAR regularly collaborate with composers, poets and other artists making artworks that visualise aspects of our urban landscape from alternative perspectives, questioning our relationship with the disintegration of our urban world.
+In many of their works they seek to re-evaluate our relationship with the torn edges of our cities.

 Lifting himself up carefully, he felt his way to the door, sparks of bright pain puncturing the black.
 He flicked the switch.
 Eyes shut, he listened to the building.
 He heard the boards expanding, warming under his feet.
 The dull pulse in his head slowed.
 He held fast to the door frame and breathed in.
 Light cut a knife behind his eyes.